rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-For now, we are going to leave out the `username` resolver, because it mimics only the default behavior when using Apollo Server.
-These are called **default resolvers**, because they work for you under the hood without you having to define them explicitly.

-Next, what about the other arguments in the function signature of a GraphQL resolver?
+For now, we are going to leave out the `username` resolver, because it only mimics the default behavior with Apollo Server.
+These are called **default resolvers**, because they work without explicit definitions.
+Next, look to the other arguments in the function signature of a GraphQL resolver:

 {{< highlight javascript >}}
 (parent, args, context, info) => { ... }
 {{< /highlight >}}

-The context argument is the third argument in the resolver function which is used to inject dependencies from the outside to the resolver function.
-For instance, let's say the signed in user is known to the outside world of your GraphQL layer (because a request to your GraphQL server is made and the authenticated user is retrieved from somewhere else).
-You may would want to inject this signed in user to your resolvers to do something with it.
-Let's do it with the `me` user for the `me` field.
-Remove the declaration of the `me` user (`let me = ...`) and pass it instead in the context object when Apollo Server gets initialized:
+The context argument is the third argument in the resolver function used to inject dependencies from the outside to the resolver function.
+Assume the signed-in user is known to the outside world of your GraphQL layer because a request to your GraphQL server is made and the authenticated user is retrieved from elsewhere.
+You might decide to inject this signed in user to your resolvers for application functionality, which is done with with the `me` user for the `me` field.
+Remove the declaration of the `me` user (`let me = ...`) and pass it in the context object when Apollo Server gets initialized instead:

 {{< highlight javascript "hl_lines=4 5 6" >}}
 const server = new ApolloServer({